Remortgage to consolidate your debt

 There are both advantages and disadvantages to consolidating your debt repayments into your mortgage.
 It’s important to understand both to ensure that it’s the right decision for your situation.

-• Debt consolidation can lower your overall monthly payments, but it might result in paying more interest over the long term.
+- Debt consolidation can lower your overall monthly payments, but it might result in paying more interest over the long term.
 Evaluate the difference between lower monthly payments and the total cost of borrowing.
-Our mortgage advisers can help you with these calculations.
+Our mortgage advisors can help you with these calculations.

 What type of debt can you consolidate into a mortgage?